Reykjavik Global Forum – Women Leaders

 Led by Nishita Henry and Anthony Onesto (The Ella Project)

 To build an inclusive and tech-savvy workforce of the future requires a new type of hero.
 A role model for young leaders to aspire to and become – one that is passionate about science, technology, engineering, math and entrepreneurship and can navigate a pathway forward that enables them to have a meaningful and lasting career in their chosen discipline.
-This LeadersTalk will explore the barriers for women entering and building careers in STEM, and the innovative solutions required at each life stage to overcome these challenges, so all women who enter this field can reveal their super powers and be an inspiration to the next generation of heroes.
+This LeadersTalk explored the barriers for women entering and building careers in STEM, and the innovative solutions required at each life stage to overcome these challenges, so all women who enter this field can reveal their super powers and be an inspiration to the next generation of heroes.